Kirata kingdom: Kiratas in Kurukhsetra War

 Kiratas and Chinas were part of the one Akshouhini of troops of Pragjyotisha (Assam) king Bhagadatta who joined the side of the Kauravas(5,19).

 Western Kiratas were mentioned along with the Sakas, and Yavanas, the Sivis and the Vasatis as marching in the huge army of Kauravas (5,198).
 The Sakas, the Kiratas, the Yavanas, and the Pahlavas were mentioned in a battle-array formed by the Kauravas (6,20).
 Similarly, they are mentioned in another battle-array formed on another day at (6,50).

 Words of Satyaki a Yadava chief on the side of Pandavas, during Kurukshetra War:- Those other elephants 700 in number, all cased in armour and ridden by Kiratas, and decked with ornaments, the king of the Kiratas, desirous of his life, had formerly presented to Arjuna.
 These were formerly employed in doing good to Yudhishthira.
 Behold the vicissitudes that time brings about, for these are now battling against Yudhishthira.
 Those elephants are ridden by Kiratas difficult of defeat in battle.
 They are accomplished in fighting from elephants and are all sprung from the race of Agni.
 Formerly, they were all vanquished in battle by Arjuna.
 They are now waiting for me carefully, under the orders of Duryodhana.
 Slaying with my shafts these Kiratas difficult of defeat in battle, I shall follow in the track of Arjuna (7,109).

-The Tusharas, the Yavanas, the Khasas, the Darvabhisaras, the Daradas, the Sakas, the Kamathas, the Ramathas, the Tanganas the Andhrakas (obviously not the southern Andhras), the Pulindas, the Kiratas of fierce prowess, the Mlecchas, the Mountaineers, and the races hailing from the sea-side, were all united in battle for the purpose of the Kaurava king Duryodhana.
+The Tusharas, the Yavanas, the Khasas, the Darvabhisaras, the Daradas, the Sakas, the Kamathas, the Ramathas, the Tanganas the Andhrakas (obviously not the southern Andhras), the Pulindas, the Kiratas of fierce prowess, the Mlecchas, the Mountaineers, and the races hailing from the sea-side, were all united in battle for the purpose of the Kauravaking Duryodhana.
 (8,73) The ruler of the Kiratas died in battle (8,5).